Jichao-Yang/shenzhen-solitaire/README.md

     * Forming a new head to tail: length of the connection
     * Stacking four 中发白: some constant C1
     * Making an empty column: some constant C2
+    * If a board returns to a previous board state in the tree, penalize with some large negative constant C0
+    * If a board has no valid operations, penalize with some large negative constant C0
 * Algorithm
     * Traverses a tree of boards connected by operations up to a certain depth n, pick board with largest sum of operations